medic/cht-docs/content/en/apps/features/targets/_index.md

 {{< figure src="mobile-percent.png" link="mobile-percent.png" class="right col-6 col-lg-3" >}}

-Percent widgets display a ratio of the number complete versus the total number possible for a given target.
-They provide insight into how much data of a particular report matches a specific criteria against data that does not match that same criteria.
-This is calculated based on a true / false statement.
-For example, newborns should be delivered in a facility (“true”) can be displayed next to newborns that were not delivered in a facility (“false”).
+Percent widgets display a ratio, which helps to provide insight into the proportion that matches a defined criteria.
+For example, the proportion of newborns delivered in a facility can be presented as a percent with respect to all registered deliveries.

 An optional goal can be set, such as “100% of patients with a fever should be given a malaria Rapid Diagnostic Test (mRDT),” to visualize progress towards achieving a target.
 Widget styling is configured to show green if the goal has been met and red if the goal has not been met.
 Next to the percent with a goal, the count of reports used in the calculation are shown (e.g. “16 of 20 with mRDT”).
 CHWs have found this helpful in interpreting target information.